markdownlint/markdownlint/README.md

+# Markdown lint tool

+A simple tool to lint markdown files and flag style issues.

-# Rules
+## Creating Rules

     rule "MD000", "Rule name" do
-      check do |doc, lines|
+      check do |doc|
         # check code goes here
         # return a list of line numbers that break the rule, or an empty list
         # (or nil) if there are no problems.
       end
     end

-* doc - Kramdown internal representation of the parsed document
+* doc - Object containing a repsresentation of the markdown document
-* lines - The raw markdown file as an array of lines
+* doc.lines - The raw markdown file as an array of lines
-  * You can look up a line with:
+  * You can look up a line given an element with doc.element_lines
-    * `lines[element.options[:location] - 1]` where `element` is a kramdown
-      element (location is the line number where the element was parsed)
+* doc.parsed - Kramdown internal representation of the doc
-* doc.root.children - all elements in the doc
+* doc.elements - All elements in the doc
 * element.options - hash containing:
   * `:type` - symbol describing the type of element
   * `:location` - line number of element